thebrucecgit/minerva/README.md

-# Academe MERN Web-App
+# Minerva MERN Web-App

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9528a7d2-bd0d-412c-a9dd-240271a8642b/deploy-status)](https://app.netlify.com/sites/academe/deploys)

-Academe is a non-profit organization dedicated to providing quality tutoring at an affordable price.
-This is the platform for Academe: A MERN-stack web application that enables tutors and tutees to connect and learn, online or in-person.
+Minerva is a non-profit organization dedicated to providing quality tutoring at an affordable price.
+This is the platform for Minerva: A MERN-stack web application that enables tutors and tutees to connect and learn, online or in-person.

 ## Features